alaincaltieri/financialfallacies/_posts/2023-10-18-i_don_t_need_an_emergency_fund_because_i_have_insurance.markdown

 On the other hand, an emergency fund is used for unforeseen but often smaller-scale personal events like job loss, car repair, or small health issues.
 It provides you with quick access to cash for unexpected day-to-day emergencies.
 Relying on insurance alone may leave you with a coverage gap for these smaller emergencies.
 Additionally, making too many claims may contribute to raising your future insurance premiums.

+It's understandable why someone might fall for this fallacy.
+When you're paying for insurance every month, it can feel like an extension of your safety net.
+After all, it's designed to protect you financially.
+However, insurance and emergency funds serve different purposes.
+Recognizing this distinction guards against a potentially crippling financial misunderstanding.

 The correct financial behaviour is to maintain both insurance and an emergency fund.
 Having insurance is critical to protect against large-scale unforeseen events.
 Concurrently, building an emergency fund reserving at least 3-6 months’ worth of living expenses provides the necessary safety net for day-to-day unexpected events and helps maintain financial stability.

 Here are some readings that are informative on this topic: